TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 The restriction builder is called whenever a :sql:`SELECT` or :sql:`COUNT` query is executed using either :php:`\TYPO3\CMS\Core\Database\Query\QueryBuilder` or :php:`\TYPO3\CMS\Core\Database\Connection`.
+The :ref:`QueryBuilder
-The :php:`QueryBuilder` allows manipulation of those restrictions, while the simplified :php:`Connection` class does not.
+<database-query-builder>` allows manipulation of those restrictions, while the
+simplified :ref:`Connection <database-connection>` class does not.
 When a query deals with multiple tables in a join, restrictions are added for all affected tables.

 Each single restriction such as a :php:`\TYPO3\CMS\Core\Database\Query\Restriction\DeletedRestriction` or a